NET-UP/tmwordpress/readme.txt

 9. Done!
 You can now start managing your events.

 == Changelog ==
+= 1.8.8 =
+* Fixed problem with constant disconnection from TicketMachine Cloud

 = 1.8.5 =
 * Community event functionality
 * Many bugfixes